US cities fear protests may fuel new wave of virus outbreaks

 “I will continue to stress, because it seems like a lifetime ago: We are still in the middle of a pandemic and passed 1,000 deaths yesterday.
 We still have hospitals on the verge of being overrun with COVID-19,” he said.

-Minneapolis Mayor Jacob Frey echoed those concerns.
-“We have two crises that are sandwiched on top of one other,” he said.
+Minneapolis Mayor Jacob Frey echoed those concerns: “We have two crises that are sandwiched on top of one other.”

 The state’s health commissioner had warned just days earlier that the massive protests were almost certain to fuel new cases of the virus.
 Minnesota reported 35 deaths on Thursday, a single-day high since the start of the outbreak, and 29 more on Friday.

-But it wasn’t just protesters at risk.
-Images showed unmasked officers standing alongside demonstrators.
+But it wasn’t just protesters at risk — unmasked officers stood within arm’s reach of shouting demonstrators.
 In Atlanta, police Chief Erika Shields waded into a crowd without a mask Friday while she listened to people air frustrations.

 Several hundred people showed up for a protest organized by Black Lives Matter-LA and later shut down a freeway.
 Most wore masks, but many did not observe a buffer zone.